 The Student Voice of Wabash Since 1908

-Wabash may not offer Journalism classes but students have produced an award-winning newspaper for 110 years.
-In the best liberal arts tradition, The Bachelor has propelled Wabash graduates to successful media careers.
+Wabash students have produced an award-winning college newspaper for 115 years, propelling Wabash graduates to successful media careers.

-Former Time Magazine Miami Bureau Chief Tim Padgett ’84, CBS and ABC veteran news reporter Dean Reynolds ’70, and CBS News’ Ryan Smith ’03, a producer for 48 Hours Mystery, are just a few of the Wabash graduates and former Bachelor staffers working in the national media.
-In recent years experienced journalists like Ron Recinto '87 have left print and moved to online journalism.
+Associated Press West Region News Director Peter Prengaman '98, former Time Magazine Miami Bureau Chief Tim Padgett ’84, CBS and ABC veteran news reporter Dean Reynolds ’70, and CBS News’ Ryan Smith ’03, a producer for 48 Hours Mystery, are just a few of the Wabash graduates and former Bachelor staffers working in the national media.
+In recent years, experienced journalists like Ron Recinto '87 have left print and moved to online journalism.
 Recinto is now the Detroit Editor for Yahoo Online Media.

-The Bachelor has really excelled in recent years winning 200 Indiana Collegiate Press Association Awards since 2008.
-The staff came home with 26 awards in the 2017 contest, including nine first-place accolades -- chief among them Best Breaking News Story, Best Sports Story, and Best Overall Design.
-The state press association named The Bachelor ‘Indiana’s Best Small College Newspaper’ in 2009, 2011, 2014, and again in 2017.
+The Bachelor has excelled in recent years, winning 266 Indiana Collegiate Press Association Awards since 2008.
+The staff came home with 28 awards in the 2023 contest, including best themed issue, best staff editorial, and all four first-place prizes for photography.
+The state press association named The Bachelor ‘Indiana’s Best Small College Newspaper’ in 2009, 2011, 2014, 2017, and 2023.

 The Princeton Review ranked The Bachelor No. 3 on its “Best College Newspapers” list in the Fall of 2023, marking the fifth consecutive year that Wabash's student-run newspaper was ranked inside the top 30 nationally.